ursulagraber/ursu-playground/_posts/2020-02-07-en-sternschnuppen.md

   id: 512498076
 ---

 A group performance in public space as part of the spleen*trieb festival.
 With local performers and their movements as individuals and groups.
-Movements that are accidental on the one hand and follow clear rules on the other.
+Movements that are random on the one hand and follow clear rules on the other.

 *#group dynamics #score #closeness #distance #individual #copy #silence #music #public space #swarm #improvisation #concentration*